 Australian Journal of Dementia Care

 The Australian Journal of Dementia Care (AJDC) is a quarterly publication committed to improving the quality of care provided for people living with dementia.
-AJDC is managed by DTA, on behalf of the publisher, the University of Wollongong (UOW).Visit the AJDC website
+AJDC is managed by Dementia Training Australia (DTA), on behalf of the publisher, the University of Wollongong (UOW).Visit the AJDC website